P-Carth/NFT-mktplace-moralis/README.md

 ## Summary
 > This project was completed as the final project for UM fintech bootcamp.
 > It uses react and moralis to connect a simple front-end to a solidity marketplace contract.
 The solidity contract only provides functionality for ERC-721 contracts, allowing `approval`, `list`, and `buy` functionality on the Rinkeby testnet.
-The `my nfts` page however operates for multiple chains to display any NFTs owned by the user's contract address.
+The `my nfts` page however operates for multiple chains to display any NFTs owned by the user's address.